leacode/Earth/README.md

 - Support 242 countries with flags, emojis and dial codes
 - Support 12 Languages.
 If it doesn't cover your language, PR is welcomed.
-- Now it has two type of pickes.
-Picker like picker and tableView like picker.
+- CountryTextField class for picking country from a picker view
+- CountryPickerView allows you to select a country from a UITableView

 ## How to use

-get countries' infomation (Support both Mac OS and iOS)
+- Getting countries' infomation (Support both Mac OS and iOS)

 ```
 import Earth